divysaxena24/BrieflyAI/README.md

 ## Design Goals

-- **Modern SaaS UI** — polished, product-grade interface
+- **Modern SaaS interface** — polished, product-grade UI across every screen
-- **Responsive design** — clean at 320px through 1920px (mobile drawer, adaptive grids)
+- **Responsive layout** — consistent experience from 320px to 1920px (mobile drawer, adaptive grids)
-- **Accessibility** — semantic markup, keyboard support, ARIA roles, reduced-motion-safe
+- **Accessibility** — semantic markup, keyboard navigation, ARIA roles, reduced-motion support
-- **Dark theme** — full light/dark/system theming, persisted per user
+- **Theming** — full light/dark/system theming, persisted per user
-- **Secure OAuth authentication** — standard flows, no custom password schemes
+- **Secure authentication** — standard OAuth flows; no custom password schemes
-- **AI-first experience** — every screen helps you get to the assistant faster
+- **AI-first experience** — every screen is designed to get you to the assistant faster

 ---

 ## Security

-- **OAuth 2.0 authentication** for every integration — no third-party passwords
+- **OAuth token protection** — tokens live server-side, are rotated and refreshed, and are never exposed to the frontend, logs, or API responses
+- **Server-side API keys** — secrets such as `GROQ_API_KEY` and client secrets are read only on the server
+- **No sensitive credentials on the client** — only the Supabase publishable key is exposed to the browser
+- **Read-only scopes** — integrations request the least privilege required; destructive actions always require explicit confirmation
 - **No password storage** — app auth is delegated to Supabase (email + Google)
-- **Secure token handling** — tokens live server-side, are rotated/refreshed, and are never exposed to the frontend, logs, or API responses
-- **Environment variable protection** — secrets (`GROQ_API_KEY`, client secrets) are read only on the server
-- **Principle of least privilege** — integrations request read-only scopes; destructive actions always require explicit confirmation

 ---